-When your child starts school, accidents will probably occur.
+If your child is in the middle of training when school starts, accidents will inevitably occur.
 We will gladly help with changing and dressing.
 Sometimes children may have more accidents because of circumstances like a new baby, a move, an absent parent, etc.; and diapers may seem in order again.
 We want you to keep your child coming to school in underpants.
 Please don’t worry about accidents for our sakes!
 We would prefer your child hang onto the accomplishment of toilet training than to revert to diapers.
-If s/he has a setback or doesn’t feel up to participating in toilet training, please let us know by phone or e-mail by the middle of August so we can make sure we have enough staffing when school begins.
+If you’re having qualms, please give us a call or talk to us at school.

 We distribute three-compartment lunch containers at the beginning of the school year to make it easy for children to open their own lunches.
 All-day children get two containers, and their parents provide two simple, hearty meals that include proteins, simplex carbohydrates, fruits and vegetables.
 The all-day children eat a school-provided snack on their walks; we sometimes supplement our afternoons with tea and fruit; and we cook around once a week.